 Prior to zippers, people used buttons and ties to fasten items like shoes and jackets.
 Since the invention of the zipper, it has inspired other fasteners, but none offer as strong of a hold.
 For instance, mechanisms for resealable bags and Velcro were designed based on zippers.
 While strong forms of Velcro exist, they aren’t as practical as zippers.
 Velcro wears down over time and is challenging to maintain.

-Taking care of a zipper is easy if you know some key aspects to maintenance.
+Taking care of a zipper is easy if you know how to clean and properly maintain it.
 First, you should understand the most important parts of a zipper—the chain, teeth, slide, and pull tab.
 Your zipper shouldn’t be missing any teeth, and the slide shouldn’t wobble on the chain.
 The most common reason a zipper gets stuck is that something is caught in the teeth.
 You should remove threads, grime, and other gunk before trying to loosen the slide.
 Pull gently on the tab so you don’t break it.

 To protect your zipper and ensure the slide glides over the chain properly, use a lubricant.
 You’ll know your zipper needs lubricant if the slide catches on the chain as you try to use it.
 The best things to use to grease your zipper are: